MJ-sfo/express-routes-params/README.md

 }
 ```

-Either of those options requires an HTML view with a form.
+Each of those examples relies on an HTML view with a form.
 You can also make HTTP requests with a GUI like Postman or a command line tool like `curl`.
 Specify `application/x-www-form-urlencoded` (or `-d` for `curl`) for easier compatability with our Express server.

 #### Server-side `POST` Request Handling

 In our Express server, we'll use `app.post` rather than `app.get` to handle `POST` requests.
 This way, we can make two routes that use the same path.

-In other words, **both the request type and request path must match for the server and client to communicate correctly**.
+Remember, both the request type and request path must match for the server and client to communicate correctly.

+**A route is the combination of a request method and a path.**

 ```js
 // server.js